linagora/linshare/documentation/EN/epics/drive/story-1-user-view-list-of-drives-or-workgroups.md

 *  If the functionality of Drives is disabled in Admin setting, when i click button +, the option Create a drive is not shown

 #### Postconditions
+*  I can see the list of drives that i am a member.
 [Back to Summary](#summary)

 ## UI Design